-When the production of a presentence report, supervised release report, violation report, probation record, or portion thereof, or the testimony of a probation officer concerning information learned during the performance of official duty is commanded by subpoena or other judicial process, the probation officer shall seek instruction from the Court and request that the Court issue an appropriate order.
-Except in the most unusual circumstances, the Court shall order that the probation officer be excused from honoring the subpoena or other judicial process and that the requested disclosure not be made.
+When the production of a presentence report, supervised release report, violation report, probation record, or portion thereof, or the testimony of a probation officer concerning information learned during the performance of official duty is commanded by subpoena or other judicial process, the probation officer shall notify the Chief Probation Officer.
+The Chief Probation Officer will seek instruction from the Court and request that the Court issue an appropriate order.
+Except in the most unusual circumstances, and in accordance with the Guide to Judiciary Policy, Vol. 20, Ch.
+8, § 850(a), the Court shall order that the probation officer be excused from honoring the subpoena or other judicial process and that the requested disclosure not be made.